The Sightings Network is an avenue for any Reef user to tell us about the amazing creatures they see in the Great Barrier Reef Marine Park.

-As part of the overarching Eye on the Reef Program, the Sightings Network captures the interesting, unusual and amazing experiences that people have on the Great Barrier Reef.
-We welcome sightings from within the Great Barrier Reef Marine Park, as well as adjacent areas, such as the Coral Sea, Gulf of Carpentaria and southern Queensland region.
+We welcome sightings from within the Great Barrier Reef Marine Park, as well as adjacent areas such as the Coral Sea, Gulf of Carpentaria and southern Queensland region.

-GBRMPA and the Queensland Government partnered to establish the Sightings Network in collaboration with the tourism industry in 2007.
-Since then, Reef users have used the network to record thousands of sightings of interesting marine animals and events.
-Sightings have included humpback whales, dwarf minke whales, dugongs, dolphins, whale sharks, tiger sharks, green sea turtles, and many more creatures.
+The Sightings Network was established in 2007 as partnership between the Great Barrier Reef Marine Park Authority, the Queensland Government and the tourism industry.
+Since then, Reef users have used it to record more than 9000 sightings of interesting marine animals, including humpback whales, dwarf minke whales, dugongs, dolphins, whale sharks, tiger sharks and green sea turtles.

-As well as using the Network to record interesting sightings, you can use it to report reef health impacts such as coral bleaching and damage, marine incidents such as oil spills and chemical pollution, or strandings of marine animals.
+As well as using the network to record interesting sightings, people can use it to report reef health impacts such as coral bleaching and damage, marine incidents such as as oil spills and chemical pollution, or strandings of marine animals.

-If you would prefer to speak to someone about a sick, injured, stranded or dead marine animal, the Department of Environment and Resource Management have a special hotline to report such cases.
-Please call 1300 ANIMAL (1300 264 625).
+If you would prefer to speak to someone about a sick, injured, stranded or dead marine animal, please call the special hotline: 1300 ANIMAL (1300 264 625).